 Behavioral therapies comprise family therapy, counseling, support groups, and psychotherapy.

 Opioid addiction is a menace that has destroyed the life of many individuals.
 However, seeking substance abuse treatment at the right time for this brain disease can ensure long-term drug recovery.
 Invictus Health Group is a leading name in treatment for opioid addiction.
-Our certified medical team offers research-backed detoxification process that ensures safe withdrawal, complemented by medications and alternate therapies.
+Our partner’s certified-medical team offers research-backed detoxification process that ensures safe with-drawl, complemented by medications and alternate therapies.

-We pride ourselves for being a well-structured, safe, evidence-based facility for anyone battling opioid addiction.
+We pride ourselves for working with well-structured, safe, evidence-based facilities for anyone battling opioid addiction.
 To learn more about how Invictus Health Group can help you or a loved one overcome their addiction to opioids, get in touch with a substance abuse treatment specialist by calling our helpline 866-548-0190.
 You can also chat online with a representative for further assistance.